Young mother falls to her death from NYC hotel roof; boyfriend arrested

 Witnesses: Woman punched, kicked, dragged

-“I 100% believe that she did not jump,” Young told KDVR.
+“I 100% believe that she did not jump,” Young said.
 “I know my daughter, and I know her well enough to know that she would not do that.
 She loved her baby very much, and I can never imagine her leaving her behind like that.”

-Young said she had no idea about the abuse and just learned about it after her daughter’s death.

 ‘I wish she would have talked to me’